The professional website of David C. Hunter

 Detailed Employment History

 I am currently a senior engineer at MxV Rail working in the computing and train control division.
-I am performing systems engineering and writing interface requirements specifications.
+I started working at MxV Rail in 2019, and as a team lead am currently planning and running on-track tests, performing systems engineering tasks, and writing interface requirements specifications.

 Key Skills